ExamDay/l33t_h4x0r.exe/README.md

 ## Message to Recruiters:
 I am not free to open source my best projects.
-To recruiters looking for a reliable measure of my programming skill and experience, email me at gml@blackboxlabs.dev for a tour of my work that cannot be accessed from GitHub.
+To recruiters looking for a reliable measure of my programming skill and experience, email me at gml@blackboxlabs.dev for a tour of my work that cannot be made accessible on GitHub.